NethServer/ns8-nethsecurity-controller/README.md

 - `host`: a fully qualified domain name for the controller
 - `lets_encrypt`: enable or disable Let's Encrypt certificate
 - `ovpn_network`: OpenVPN network
-- `ovpn_netmask`: OpenVPN netmasj
+- `ovpn_netmask`: OpenVPN netmask
 - `ovpn_cn`: OpenVPN Certificate CN
 - `api_user`: controller admin user
 - `api_password`: controller admin password, change it after first login
 - `loki_retention`: Loki retention period in days (default: ``180`` days)
 - `prometheus_retention`: Promtail and Timescale retention period in days (default: 15 days)
 - `maxmind_license`: [MaxMind](https://www.maxmind.com/) license key to download the GEO IP database, the database is loaded every time the API server is started;
-  this field is optionale, omit it if you do not have a valid license key
+  this field is optional, omit it if you do not have a valid license key

 Example: